Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 - manipulating a paper after it has been submitted

-- dishonest acts or circumstances aimed at giving a candidate an unfair advantage in connection with meeting conditions for course approval or in connection with assessment
+- dishonest acts or circumstances aimed at giving a candidate an unfair advantage in connection with meeting conditions for compulsory activities (work requirements) or in connection with assessment

 - acts that in other ways may prevent the candidate’s knowledge and skills from being tested and assessed in an impartial and academically sound manner (cf. Section 4-1)